OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 ![](octopus-liquibase-template.png)

-The Liquibase template is specifically designed to support running on a `worker` with the capability to download everything it needs to run, including Java.
+The Liquibase template is specifically designed to support running on a Worker with the capability to download everything it needs to run, including Java.
 With the template added, fill in the fields for the template.

 #### Database type